beesank8/CRM360--SaaS-Customer-Relationship-Management/README.md

 ## Security Note

 The `.env` values above (including `JWT_SECRET`) are development-only credentials meant to make local evaluation easy.
-If this repo is public, treat that secret as already exposed — don't reuse it for anything beyond this demo, and rotate it before any real deployment.
+If this repository is public, treat that secret as already exposed — don't reuse it for anything beyond this demo, and rotate it before any real deployment.

 ## Developer